daniels75/SpringFrameworkSamples/todo/README.md

 22. [v] Add frontend project from the angular-cli
 23. [v] Add maven plugins for the frontend
 24. [v] Remove static folder from api project - to check
+25. [v] index.html is taken from the Angular not from the Spring template
 101. [-]  Add Cache handling
 201. [-] Add error handling for non existent Todos etc.
 205. [-] Integrate Spring and Angular into one application